“You think Mr. And Mrs. Langdon will listen to us? Do you think Melissa’s ok? Do you think she likes me? Billy?”

 I can hear you, too!
 How did this happen?!
 What you do?!

 Billy slid into the driver’s seat.
-“I’ll take you back to my house, tonight.
+“I’ll take you back to our house, tonight.
 You’ll be safe…Damien?
 Talk to us!”

 Ah, man, this is too weird, even for me!
 You better say something to him.